Press ENTER to search or ESC to close window

 What does working on projects mean?

-In Campus hours, we work on projects in the units.
+In Campus Hours, we work on projects in the units.
 These are themes that all subjects work together on.
-You start each unit with a new theme in inspiration week.
+You will start each unit with a new theme in inspiration week.
 All subject teachers will inspire you this week with information about their subject that fits the theme.
 Then you will explore and work on your own.
 You will think critically about what you are going to do and what is needed to make your project the best it can be.
 Your inspiration teachers and learning coach will check how things are going in the interim and help you where necessary.
 At the end of a theme we have the party week and the theme is concluded by, for example, a presentation and an evaluation.

-students of The Campus say about it?
+What do Wesley, Iza and Sam – students from The Campus – say about it?

-A unit is a time when we have a big project with all the subjects in one.
-This time the theme was discovery, and for that we had to make the HMS Beagle project.
+“A unit is a time when we have a big project with all subjects in one.
+This time the theme was discovery, and for that we had to make the HMS Beagle project.”

-We all made a presentation and we presented it.
-That one was about the HMS Beagle & Charles Darwin.
+“We all made a presentation and we presented it.
+That one was about the HMS Beagle & Charles Darwin.”

 Watch the video of Campus students about their experiences here